yetanalytics/re-oidc/README.md

 When the figwheel browser opens, you'll see a printed out clojure map expressing the state of the DB.
 Click to log in with the username `dev_user` and password `changeme123`.
 You should be redirected back to the demo, and you will see login information populate the app db.

+## Testing

+The lib uses browser-based tests.
+Please ensure that you have `chromium` on your `$PATH`.
+For instance on a Mac you can install it with:

+    brew install chromium

+To run the tests, run:

+    make test

 ## License

 Copyright © 2022 Yet Analytics, Inc.